Summary

 Hemostatic clamps

-Clamps are used to grasp and hold tissue or material passively over time using a locking ratchet mechanism.
+Clamps are used to grasp and hold tissue or material passively using a locking ratchet mechanism.

 -